stacey-w-taylor/synapseDocs/_articles/aws_sts_storage_locations.md

 Using AWS Security Token Service (STS), Synapse can securely grant you temporary AWS credentials to access data directly in S3.
 This can be useful if you want to:

+* Download data in bulk
-* Transfer data in bulk
+* Upload data in bulk
 * Allow your compute cluster to read S3 objects using the S3 APIs

 All of which you can now do with minimal overhead from Synapse.

 There are a few important considerations when determining whether to enable STS on Synapse managed storage compared to external storage with an S3 bucket.
-With Synapse managed storage, permissions to access are read-only thus data is only accessible to download or compute on directly once STS is enabled.
+With Synapse managed storage, permissions to access are read-only, thus data is only accessible to download or compute on directly once STS is enabled.
 Alternatively, read-only and read-write permissions can be granted on external storage allowing for data to be manipulated directly with the AWS command line interface.
 Subsequently, connections to Synapse can be updated if data is changed.
 In some cases, this workflow is preferable.

-{% include note.html content="You can only create STS Storage Locations on an empty folder.
-This is to ensure consistency between the STS Storage Location and the Synapse folder.
-To use STS on existing data, see Migrating Your Data later in this document." %}
+{% include note.html content="You can only create STS storage locations on an empty Folder.
+This is to ensure consistency between the STS storage location and the Synapse Folder.
+To use STS on existing data, see the Migrating Your Data section below." %}

 ## Synapse Managed STS Storage Locations

 You can create an STS storage location using Synapse storage.
-Temporary S3 credentials will grant you access to the files and folders scoped to your STS storage location.
+Temporary S3 credentials will grant you access to the `Files` and `Folders` scoped to your STS storage location.

 {% include note.html content="For Synapse storage, you can request read-only permissions through STS, but not write permissions.
-Therefore, you can only upload or modify existing files in Synapse storage through the Synapse website or clients." %}
+Therefore, you can only upload or modify existing Files in Synapse storage through the Synapse website or clients." %}

-To set up the STS storage location using Synapse storage, first make sure you have an empty Synapse folder.
-Note that you will need write access to that folder.
+To set up the STS storage location using Synapse storage, first make sure you have an empty Synapse Folder.
+Note that you will need write access to that Folder.
 Then run the following code:

 ##### Python